jojos38/SlimeVR-jojos38-PCB/README.md

 - Low heating while charging and working
 - Ability to add temperature sensor for the battery (**Require modification of the PCB before ordering**)

+## Updates
+- V4.0: Initial release
+- V4.1: Fixed USB ESD diode wiring

-**Important note**: The ESD diode schematic is WRONG by the person who made it, I should have fixed it on the new variant but it wasn't tested
+## Important note: The ESD diode schematic is WRONG by the person who made it, I should have fixed it on the new variant but it wasn't tested

 ![Motherboard image](https://i.ibb.co/j6M91H0/20231001-211224.jpg)